carologistics/robotino_navigation/README.md

 Once the robot is localized, use the 2D Nav Goal tool in Rviz2 to send a goal to the robot.

-## Bugs and Issues

-Please report bugs and request features using the Issue Tracker